advance100/doc_webpack/webpack-dev-middleware.md

 ### `middleware.fileSystem`

-A readable (in-memory) filesystem the access the compiled data.
+A readable (in-memory) filesystem that can access the compiled data.